 The mining sector is the most significant employer in the Thabazimbi area.
 It has also been instrumental through its recruitment practices in driving significantly in-migration into the municipal area, thereby contributing significantly to its current population profile.
 In addition to the current mining companies, there are still a number of unexploited mineral deposits in the Thabazimbi municipal area.
-There are still a number of unexploited mineral deposits in the Thabazimbi municipal area.
-There are still a number of unexploited mineral deposits in the Sector.
+The exploitation of these minerals currently depends on the market (demand) and viability to exploit these minerals.
+The viability to exploit these minerals also depends on future technology in the Mining Sector.